I help leaders make sharper decisions in the moments that matter most.

 With more than 20 years operating in high-stakes environments and building multi-million dollar consulting practices, Dr. Shans brings a perspective grounded in real decisions, not theory.

-Her work in behavioral science, including the psychology of gender, and her lived experience as a neurodivergent thinker shape how she challenges conventional approaches and surfaces what others often miss.
+Her work sits at the intersection of behavioral science, cognitive psychology and the psychology of gender, and is lived through her experience as a neurodivergent thinker which shapes how she challenges conventional approaches and surfaces what others often miss.

 She is known for helping leaders and teams recognize patterns that limit performance, rethink how decisions are made, and operate in ways that produce better outcomes, not just more effort.